 Difference Between the Calendar Year vs Fiscal Year

-Mostly the Company’s financial statements are prepared for 1 year period, although the dates might change according to the organization and also depend on the country to country.
-In the corporate world, there are 2 types of years, the first one is a fiscal year and the second is the calendar year.
-To get a clear picture, let’s discuss the difference between the Calendar Year vs Fiscal Year
+Mostly the Company’s financial statements are prepared for 1 year, although the dates might change according to the organization and also depend on country to country.
+In the corporate world, there are 2 types of years, the first one is a fiscal year, and the second is a calendar year.
+To get a clear picture, let’s discuss the difference between the Calendar Year vs Fiscal Year.

 What is the Fiscal Year?